Provided a vector of y values, this function returns either the plain or per-capita difference or derivative between sequential values

 One of c("difference", "derivative") for whether the differences in

-should be returned, or the derivative ofy
+yshould be returned, or the derivative ofywith respect tox- percapita

 When percapita = TRUE, the per-capita difference or derivative is returned